Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 17. The blog will contain tips on learning maths and ideas on how to measure progress made.
 18. A contact address appears on the about us page for users to use if required.
 19. A logged in or logged out user can see a blog which gives extra information on study skills and learning maths.
+20. A user can see how many times each post has been viewed together with the name of the author and the date the blog post was created.

 ## Design features